jacebenson/cedar/docs/docs/graphql/fragments.md

 In developer documentation, you can explain the purpose of the fragment, provide examples like the one above, and encourage developers to use fragments to organize and reuse their GraphQL queries effectively.

-## Using Fragments in RedwoodJS
+## Using Fragments in CedarJS

-RedwoodJS makes it easy to use fragments, especially with VS Code and Apollo GraphQL Client.
+CedarJS makes it easy to use fragments, especially with VS Code and Apollo GraphQL Client.

-First, RedwoodJS instructs the VS Code GraphQL Plugin where to look for fragments by configuring the `documents` attribute of your project's `graphql.config.js`:
+First, CedarJS instructs the VS Code GraphQL Plugin where to look for fragments by configuring the `documents` attribute of your project's `graphql.config.js`:

 ```js
 // graphql.config.js